Haavi97/grading_helper/README.md

 This module does traverse projects in catkin_ws and executes command from configuration in them.
 Project execution can be terminated using ctr-c hotkey.

+..versionchanged::30.09.21
+        * Showing package count and current progress.
+        * Fixed CMakelist.txt trying to be launched.
+        * Print a report in the end.

 Functions
 ---------